igemsoftware2020/TAS_Taipei/README.md

 ## Windows

-The above applies, but use the
+The above applies, but instead of using the command python3 use
 > python
-command rather than
-> python3